In the past when I read about web marketing, it sounded like voodoo black magic.

 > Layout of key page elements (e.g. left-align video vs. right align video)

-“Should my landing page be long or short?”
+“Should my landing page design be long or short?”

 The short answer is that it depends.
 Similar to how you make your decision about whether the purpose of the page is to sell a product or drive leads, context matters.